sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 `--script-args` lets you customize the behavior of NSE scripts in Nmap by providing extra input (like usernames, passwords, timeouts, etc.).

-It’s like giving the script extra instructions.
+It's like giving the script extra instructions.

 ### 🧪 Examples with SMB:
 **🔐 Example 1:** Login with username and password